Charlie Girl: Original production

-Neagle took the show to Australia in 1971 where English co-star Derek Nimmo appeared with popstar John Farnham co-starring as Joe Studholme.
+Neagle took the show to Australia in 1971 where English co-star Derek Nimmo appeared with popstar Johnny Farnham co-starring as Joe Studholme.

 Revival

 The show was revived in London in 1986 starring Paul Nicholas (Joe), Lisa Hull and later Bonnie Langford (Charlie Hadwell), Cyd Charisse (Lady Hadwell), Nicholas Parsons (Nicholas Wainwright), Dora Bryan (Kay Connor) and Mark Wynter (Jack Connor), running for six months at the Victoria Palace Theatre.

 Synopsis

 Lady Hadwell, the widow of an aristocrat, is struggling to make ends meet by opening her home to the public.
 The youngest of her three daughters, Charlotte, known as Charlie, is a tomboy.
 Their loyal assistant, Joe, is in love with Charlie.
 When he learns he has won a fortune on the football pools, he conceals the fact from his employers.
 In the meantime, her mother is hoping for an engagement between Charlie and an American millionaire.
 In a comic moment (a parody of Cinderella), Charlie has to return her hired evening gown, and the rest of the guests at the ball also decide to cavort in their underwear.